Infixo/WWR-UITweaks/README.md

 - InfoUI
   - (0.4) Improved vehicles tooltips.
   - (0.6) Button to close all floating windows at once.
+- (0.8) Vehicle tooltip has info about its hub and location on the route.

 ### Explorers (new columns)
 - Countries.
 Average city level, how many cities are not connected to any lines.